Tamika Catchings: WNBA career

 Catchings was drafted 3rd overall by the Indiana Fever in 2001.
 Unable to play in the 2001 season due to an ACL injury sustained during her senior year at Tennessee, she had an outstanding year in 2002 and was named WNBA Rookie of the Year while averaging 18.6 ppg, immediately making an impact on the Fever roster in her first year as a pro.
 During her rookie season, in a regular season game against the Minnesota Lynx, Catchings had tied a then WNBA record, 9 steals (which has since been broken by Ticha Penicheiro).
 That year, the Fever made it to the playoffs and despite losing 2–1 in the first round, Catchings had a dominant series, averaging a playoff career-high 20.3 ppg.

 Catchings's best season of her career would be in the 2003 season, where she averaged a career-high 19.7 ppg although the Fever never made it to the playoffs that year.

 In 2005, Catchings scored her 2,000th point in the Women's National Basketball Association.
-With this she became the fastest player to score 2000 career points in the WNBA, reaching the milestone in only four seasons of play.
+With this she became the fourth fastest player to score 2000 career points in the WNBA, reaching the milestone in only four seasons of play.
 She is also the fastest to 1,000 rebounds, 400 assists, and 300 steals.
 In 2005, Catchings was also named the WNBA Defensive Player of the Year.
 Catchings then repeated as Defensive Player of the Year in 2006.
-She was again named Defensive Player of the Year in 2009 and 2010.
+She was again named Defensive Player of the Year in 2009, 2010 and 2012.

 In 2006, Catchings was voted into the 2006 WNBA All-Star Game, and was also the leading vote-getter, but had to sit out because of a foot injury.
 At half-time she was announced as a member of the All-Decade Team along with nine other players and former Comets coach Van Chancellor.
 Five years later she was voted in by fans as one of the Top 15 players in the fifteen-year history of the WNBA.

 Months before the 2008 season, the Fever traded for hometown all-star shooting guard Katie Douglas (who would play with the team until 2013) to pair up with Catchings, forming an all-star duo to compete for a championship and strengthen their lineup.
 However, the Fever fell way short of championship contention in 2008 as they were eliminated in the first round by the Detroit Shock during the playoffs.

 In 2009, the Fever would have more postseason success, as the chemistry developed between Catchings and Douglas, the Fever would advance to the WNBA finals, making it Catchings's first finals appearance.
 Prior to this, Catchings led the league in steals with 2.9 spg and helped lead the Fever to a 22–12 record, earning the top seed in the Eastern Conference.
 In the finals they faced the Phoenix Mercury and had a 2–1 series lead but would lose the next two games to be defeated in the finals 3–2.